nixlang-wiki/nixlang-wiki/nix/experimental_features.md

 # Experimental Nix Features

-> These features are labeled experimental.
-The accuracy of these being experimental varies by feature however.
+> These features are labeled *experimental*, however they have been widely used for quite some time now.
 If you wanna reasure yourself that flakes are stable, determinate systems, a company founded by the guy that created ofborg, and currently employs the guy that created Nix in the first place [has this to say about flakes stability](https://determinate.systems/posts/experimental-does-not-mean-unstable).
 {.is-info}

 Experimental features are a way for *unstable* and *controversial* features to be opt-in.
 While many experimental features might be highly useful, the documentation for each feature varies greatly.